 Training children is rigorous work.
 I don’t think any of us thought it was going to be so hard as it is.
 Yes, parenthood also has its moments of great joy.
 But each child is born with an independent will and trying to help them bridle and use it for good can be an exhausting job.
 If we could just see opposition or difficulty with our children as good practice, practice in learning or teaching to obey, practice in refining our communication skills, practice in being better Christians. . . perhaps we wouldn’t feel so bad about the hard times.
 We are in a family to learn.
 We have to experience the “whole enchilada.”
 Trying to duck out of it doesn’t seem a practical way to become more Christ-like.

 Whenever people find out that I homeschool, it seems that their pat answer is, “Oh, I don’t have the patience for that”.
-I have found myself wanting to answer back to them (although I don’t!), “Just when did you plan on developing the patience with your family?
+I have found myself wanting to answer back to them (although I don’t!), “Just when did you plan on developing the patience with your children?
 Better now than later.
 Do it until you get it right.”

 7. Look to Truth

 If we are looking for joy, we must look to the Lord.
-I have never experienced greater joy than when I feel that warm, clean and full-of-light feeling that comes from the Lord.
+I have never experienced greater joy than when I feel that warm, clean and full-of-light feeling that comes from the Spirit.
 Whenever truth is taught, the Spirit promises to witness to it.
 “Howbeit when he, the Spirit of truth is come, he will guide you into all truth . . . ” (John 16:13).
-As we inculcate Biblical principles into every subject, we will be blessed with the joy that comes from having the Spirit testify of truth.
+As we inculcate scriptural principles into every subject, we will be blessed with the joy that comes from having the Spirit testify of truth.
 No subject is boring when the Spirit is present!

 I am a structured homeschooler.
 I assign my children their daily work that must be done.
 But, every subject can be enriched and a joy to learn if you are there learning right along with them.
 I also teach them the “law of appeal”.
 I want them to obey, but as long as they move to obey, and are respectful, they can “appeal”.
 So if a subject is not interesting to them as it is presented in the book or program I have assigned, they are welcome to ask respectfully for something of more enjoyment to them.
 And I try to accommodate.
 We want to enjoy this learning time together!